Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 ### Testing

+Landing page:

+Fitness challenge
+* Go to the "Home" page
+*  Click on download button
+*  Verify that a new tab opens and pdf of this months fitness challenge appears

+* Project was built with mobile first design principles

 ### Deployment
+* This project is hosted in github repository.
+It was developed using Git pod

 ### Credits

 ##### Content
+The content was constucted by the developer in line with inspiration from their experience in the Fitness Industry.

 ##### Media
 The photos used in this site were obtained from pexels.com and photos in my personal library.